cvat-ai/cvat/site/content/en/docs/manual/basics/objects-sidebar.md

 **Color By** options

-Change the color scheme of annotation:
+Change the color scheme of the annotation:

-- `Instance` — every shape has random color
+- `Instance` — every shape has a random color

   ![](/images/image095_detrac.jpg)